32 Movies with the Most Memorable Food Scenes

-Everything looks better in the movies; it’s all part of the magic of the big screen.
+Everything looks better in the movies; it's all part of the magic of the big screen.
 And the role that food plays in every script is no exception.
-If movies tell the stories of our lives and food is what brings us all together—well, that's why it’s a beautiful combination.
-Here’s a look at more than 30 movies with memorable scenes that either feature food, talk about food, worship food, or are simply experts in making us hungry every time.
-See how many you’re familiar with and then don’t miss these 20 Best and Worst Weight Loss Tips from Movies!
+Movies tell the stories of our lives and food is what brings us all together—which is why it's a beautiful combination.
+Here's a look at more than 30 movies with memorable scenes that either feature food, talk about food, worship food, or are simply experts in making us hungry every time.
+See how many you're familiar with and then don't miss these best and worst weight loss tips from movies!

 When Harry Met Sally

-While eating a highly custom sandwich at the famed Katz’s Deli in New York City, Sally (Meg Ryan) fakes an orgasm to prove to her pal Harry that women are great actresses in the bedroom.
-Perhaps one of the most memorable lines ever was uttered by the old lady at the next table then followed: ”I’ll have what she’s having!”
-She could also have any of these 22 Foods Sex Experts Say to Eat…
+While eating a highly custom sandwich at the famed Katz's Deli in New York City, Sally (Meg Ryan) fakes an orgasm to prove to her pal Harry that women are great actresses in the bedroom.
+Perhaps one of the most memorable lines ever was uttered by the old lady at the next table then followed: "I'll have what she's having!"
+She could also have any of these foods sex experts say to eat.

-There’s nothing like a good ol’ fashioned diner and we love The Frosty Palace that the kids from Grease used as their hangout.
-And the scene where T-Bird Keneckie gets a shake thrown on his head by girlfriend Rizzo is a classic.
-I mean, how else does one react when they think they’re knocked up but haven’t told their boyfriend?
+There's nothing like a good ol' fashioned diner—and we love The Frosty Palace that the kids from Grease used as their hangout.
+The scene where T-Bird Keneckie gets a shake thrown on his head by girlfriend Rizzo is a classic.
+I mean, how else does one react when they think they're knocked up but haven't told their boyfriend?

 Breakfast at Tiffany's

-Every teen girl of the ‘90s learned this tip from Cher Horowitz: ““Whenever a boy comes over, you should always have something baking.”
+Every teen girl in the '90s learned this tip from Cher Horowitz: "Whenever a boy comes over, you should always have something baking."
 The uncut log of cookie dough creating clouds of smoke underlines the fact that she was, well, a bit clueless.
-If baking is your jam, though, don’t miss these 25 Healthy Ingredient Swaps for Baking.

 Sure, Jell-O isn't the tastiest of treats, but it got a whole new meaning in one of the most famous scenes in Jurassic Park.
 When the kids' green Jell-O starts shaking—and not in that jiggly, fun kind of way—you knew that it was time for them to run from dinosaurs!